Whitespell/slate/source/index.md

 }
 ```

-This endpoint retrieves all users and allows for search queries on users.
+This endpoint retrieves information related to a unique user and allows for search queries on a unique user.

 ### HTTP Request